neelabhg/groupme-bot/README.md

     botName: 'mybot'
   }
   ```
   * Give every bot a `groupLocalID`.
 This can be any identifier, which can be used to access the bot object using the `config.botsDict` dictionary.
-The advantage of this approach is that all the GroupMe specific configuration and secrects remain in the `config.js` file, and the source code only contains the `groupLocalID`, which is meaningless outside this application.
+  The advantage of this approach is that all the GroupMe specific configuration and secrets remain in the `config.js` file,
+  and the source code only contains the `groupLocalID`, which is meaningless outside this application.
   * The `botName` is the name which the bot responds to.
 All commands to the bot in the group must start with the given `botName`.
   * You can optionally store other data along with the bot, such as the group name.